maitreyakv/yarn-hoard/README.md

 # yarn-hoard
-A web application to track yarn stashes and knitting projects, built with TypeScript, React, Rust, and Postgres
+A web application to track yarn stashes and knitting projects, built with Rust and Postgres

 Documentation coming soon... 🏗️